Long-Term Supported Versions

 Overview

 The GNU make utility (usually abbreviated as make) is a tool for controlling the generation of executable files from source files. make automatically identifies which parts of the complex program have changed and need to be recompiled.
-Make uses configuration files called makefiles to control how programs are built.
+Make uses configuration files called Makefiles to control how programs are built.

 Basics